 A cornerstone of the CGLA model is its “whole child” approach that combines a rigorous academic program with intensive social supports to meet the needs of girls and their families.
-The CGLA Dean of Students is critical to the implementation these support services.
+The Assistant Principal and Associate Principal are critical to the implementation these support services.
 Multiple structures and opportunities are available before, during and after school, to provide girls with additional help and guidance (such as counseling services, a mentoring program, tutoring, and academic enrichment).

 Health and Wellness

 CGLA recognizes the importance of wellness and physical activity in supporting girls’ overall health and academic achievement and integrates physical activity and wellness concepts throughout the curriculum.
-In addition to the standard physical education coursework, CGLA is beginning an athletic program with volleyball, basketball and softball program offerings.
+In addition to the standard physical education coursework, CGLA has competitive volleyball and basketball teams as well as intramural basketball, lacrosse, and soccer teams.
 The mascot for CGLA is the Mustang!

 Unique Assessment System